pacogomez/pacogomez.github.io/_posts/2015-02-07-quick-and-easy-provisioning-at-vcloud-air.md

 2. Upload the public SSH key as part of the customization script to add it to the *ubuntu* user.
 Start the machine and perform the customization.
 3. Create the NAT rule to allow SSH traffic to the machine.

-The machine is ready, simply SSH into and start using it.
+Now the machine will be ready, simply SSH into and start using it.

 I will make some assumptions, like having a vCloud Air On Demand account (Subscription or vCA-N also applies), a virtual data center has already been created, [vca-cli](https://github.com/vmware/vca-cli) is already installed on your local computer and at least one public IP address has been allocated.